Watch a livestream FAQ here

 Is the course relevant if you don’t live in the US?

 Since the instructors are most familiar with US locations and since most of the students are US-based, the course is biased towards backpacking in the US.
 However, the framework applies equally well outside the US, like to Canada and Europe.
-Personally, I’ve used it for planning trips in the Yukon and Iceland, and for running event in the Alps and Chile.
+Personally, I’ve used it for planning trips in the Yukon and Iceland, and for running events in the Alps and Chile.

 Our international students have not reported difficulties that were exceptional compared to their US counterparts.
 You may have to do some extra legwork to find relevant resources like climate data and public maps.